bdysm/MultiAgentReinforcementLearning/README.md

 https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3 """

 5 GenAI Key takeaways
- 1: the future of marketing (but not only)
+ 1: the future of DIGITAL marketing (but not only)
- 2: the human touch is crucial for keeping on the surface
+ 2: the human touch is crucial for keeping AI on the surface
- 3: models will get both larger and smaller
+ 3: AI models will get both larger and smaller
- 4: models need to stop hallucinating
+ 4: ai models need to stop hallucinating
- 5: Integration is everything
+ 5: Integration is everything CI/CD Cloud

 Psss Secrets of .. https://tooploox.com/genai-recap-5-takeaways-from-the-generative-ai-conference